Swimming at the 1983 Pan American Games – Men's 100 metre butterfly

 The men's 100 metre butterfly competition of the swimming events at the 1983 Pan American Games took place on 18 August.
 The last Pan American Games champion was Robert Placak of US.

 This race consisted of two lengths of the pool, all in butterfly.

 Results

 All times are in minutes and seconds.

 Heats

 Final

-The final was held on August 18.
+The finals was held on August 18, 1983.